Dosage Form: tablet, film coated

 |Adverse Reaction Group||n||(%)||n||(%)||n||(%)|

-Anastrozole may also be associated with rash including cases of mucocutaneous disorders such as erythema multiforme and Stevens-Johnson syndrome.
+- Rash including cases of mucocutaneous disorders such as erythema multiforme and Stevens-Johnson syndrome

 Coadministration of Anastrozole and tamoxifen in breast cancer patients reduced Anastrozole plasma concentration by 27%.
 However, the coadministration of Anastrozole and tamoxifen did not affect the pharmacokinetics of tamoxifen or N-desmethyltamoxifen.
 At a median follow-up of 33 months, the combination of Anastrozole and tamoxifen did not demonstrate any efficacy benefit when compared with tamoxifen in all patients as well as in the hormone receptor-positive subpopulation.
 This treatment arm was discontinued from the trial [see Clinical Studies (14.1)].
 Based on clinical and pharmacokinetic results from the ATAC trial, tamoxifen should not be administered with Anastrozole.